mithrandie/csvq/docs/index.md

 ---
 layout: default
-title: csvq - SQL like query language for csv
+title: csvq - SQL-like query language for csv
 ---

 ## Overview

 csvq is a command line tool to operate CSV files.
-You can read, update, delete CSV records with SQL like query.
+You can read, update, delete CSV records with SQL-like query.

 ## Features